-First of all, let me start by saying that the most important part of your business is the people.
+At Express Computers, we believe the most important part of your business is the people.
 They are the ones who get up every day and spend 160 hours+ a month working away to sell your product or service and doing the administration.
 So hiring the best of the best candidate is crucial for the success of any business.
 How efficiently this person can do their job, is a close second.
 This is where you and your internal network come in a close second.
-The vast majority of companies cannot afford to maintain their Business IT in-house.
+The vast majority of companies cannot afford to maintain their business IT in-house.
 The basic cost of a very small IT team is still about $50,000 a year in salary (1 skilled employee salary).
-Does that get your attention?… Here is a list of 5 reasons, why outsourcing your business IT services to a well-established company, is a no-brainer.
+Does that get your attention?… Here are 5 reasons why outsourcing your business IT services to a well-established company, is a no-brainer.

 Cost is the obvious reason and the most important for almost every business ever established.
 In general when outsourcing, although rates may appear to be “high”, looking at the cost it would take to hire a full-time IT person, this cost is only a mere fraction.
 Turnover, training, managing – whether it be a separate manager (add that salaries) or yourself doing the managing, takes your valuable time away from what you do best.
 It’s probably safe to assume, managing IT personal isn’t your forte?
 This also limits the technical skillset to just one person.
 So there are additional costs to keep their technical skills upgraded along with the proposed employee’s desire to do so.
 Essentially cost trickles down through this entire list, but there are other very important aspects that can be utilized through outsourcing your business IT services.